• Skip to primary navigation

 what we do

-We seek to understand and improve the policy that currently impacts those living and working in the coalfields and engage in research to support the development of policy proposals that will move the region towards a just economic transition.
-The combination of our research capacity with legal expertise allows us to look at legal pressure points that might allow for greater justice and opportunity for families and communities.
+We seek to understand and improve the policy that currently impacts those living and working in the coalfields.
+Our research supports the development of policy proposals and, when combined with our legal expertise, allows us to look at legal pressure points that drive change and hope for families and communities.

 FEATURE